welele08/docs/content/en/docs/Overview/build_packages.md

 - **--config**: Indicates a config file to read
 - **--fatal**: Treats all warnings as fatal
 - **--verbose**: Enables verbose output

+## Environmental variables

+Luet builds passes its environment variable at the engine which is called during build, so for example the environment variable `DOCKER_HOST` can be setted.

+Every argument from the CLI can be setted via environment variable too with a `LUET_` prefix, for instance the flag `--clean`, can be setted via environment with `LUET_CLEAN`, `--privileged` can be enabled with `LUET_PRIVILEGED` and so on.

+Additionally, you can set:
+- `DOCKER_SQUASH`: Set to `true` to squash each image being created (Docker backend only)

 ## Examples